rocket-internet-berlin/RocketTechHandbook/content/index.md

     For the sake of this, we’ll assume you work at Rocket HQ in Berlin where project teams and companies span multiple floors.
 A rough guide to a company’s maturity is how close it is to the front door of the building; closer to the door, more mature.
 Given that the location of project teams and companies is so fluid, here’s a more detailed and current guide to some useful locations of teams…

     * The 5th floor houses many Rocket project teams, the In-House Sys Admin team and the Lounge.
 If somebody says “meet in the Lounge”, you’ll find it right across from the main elevators on this floor.
-You will visit the In-House team to collect your equipment on your first day but, for future reference, they can also be emailed at inhouse@rocket-internet.de
+You will visit the In-House team to collect your equipment on your first day but, for future reference, you can also email them.
     * The 4th floor contains project and company teams but also Reception (known as “Empfang” in German), Finance, Marketing, HR Management & Development and HR Finance.
 The two HR teams are particularly important early on as they will assist you with the paperwork you’ll need to receive pay and benefits.
     * The 2nd and 3rd floors are nothing to do with Rocket.
 Pretend they don’t exist.
     * The 1st floor contains many Rocket companies as well as HR Recruiting & Launch Management.